Addiction affects the family.

 However, people who struggle with addiction are not the only ones who feel the impact.
-The effects of active addiction stretch out far beyond them.
-Their immediate family also feels the impact when their loved one has a drug or alcohol problem.
+The effects of active addiction stretch out far beyond the person using substances.
+Immediate family members are also affected when their loved one has a drug or alcohol problem.
 Whether it’s a child, parent, or spouse, addiction alters the lives of anyone who loves the person.

-Children with a parent who has an addiction problem grow up with less support and guidance.
-Parents with children who abuse substances have a different set of problems.
-Children growing up with a sibling who has a problem have their own difficulties.
-Spouses of an addict also experience a unique impact.
+For example, children with a parent with an addiction problem grow up with less support and guidance.
+On the other hand, parents with children who abuse substances have different issues.
+Additionally, children growing up with a sibling with a problem have difficulties.
+Even spouses of an addict also experience an extraordinary impact.

 If your loved one struggles with drug addiction, how should you respond?
 What are some of the many ways addiction affects the entire family?
 Where can families with a loved one in active addiction find help?

 There are countless effects of drug addiction on the family.
 Strained relationships, financial difficulties, and increased risk of abuse are only the start.
 Since each family has a different dynamic, not all families feel the same effects to the same extent.
 Regardless, it’s impossible to deny that addiction affects the entire family.

-Addiction strains relationships no matter which person in the family has the problem.
+Addiction strains relationships, no matter which family member has the problem.
 It doesn’t matter if it’s a parent, child, spouse, or sibling.
-Every member of the struggles alongside the addict to an extent.
-Living with someone in active addiction is a daily challenge for everyone in the home.
+Every family member struggles alongside the addict to an extent.
+Living with someone with active addiction is a daily challenge for each person in the home.

 How Addiction Affects Children